nhnifong/neufangled-site-2/docs/quality_assurance.md

 # Troubleshooting and Post-assembly Quality Checks

+??? example "No robot components are discovered by the control panel"

+    Components were pre-configured with a wifi network and password. those credentials might be wrong.
+Check whether the devices are on the network by looking at your router's device list page for raspberry pi's.
+If they are present on the network, ensure your desktop is on the same network and the router permits local peer connections between machines.
+If that all looks good, mayebe the servers are not running. try running `sudo systemctl start cranebot.service` on each component.
+Logs can be seen with `tail -f cranebot.log` it's it's in a restarting loop, please file a bug on github.

 ??? example "MKS Servo 42C is making loud and constant noise and jittering while plugged in"

     **Solution:** It's in UART mode but a big file was dumped onto the serial port. the controller has buffered it and is interpreting it as commands. **Factory reset the motor** the blob of data could have altered any number of settings.
 After reset put it back in uart mode and se the baud back to 38400.